 Astrological note: The dream of a precise shot often arrives during harmonious transits of Mars through your 10th or 1st house, during its conjunction with Jupiter, and during periods of Jupiter in Aries or Leo.
 Aries, Leos, and Sagittarians recognize this dream especially precisely.
 If Mars is now touching your Jupiter — the Warrior makes a mature movement, and the dream conveys this through a shot in which there is neither cruelty nor hesitation.

 You are in a situation where the pistol seemed real — yours or someone else’s.
 And suddenly it turns out to be a toy, unloaded, a prop.
-Or you take it yourself, and it is unfrightening and weak.
-In the body — a particular disarming feeling: the threat that pressed so hard turned out to be not as real as it seemed.
+Or you take it yourself, and it is not frightening, only weak.
+A particular disarming feeling lives in the body: the threat that pressed so hard turned out to be not as real as it had seemed.

-Your Inner Sage speaks here — the part that knows how to tell real danger from inflated, imagined strength from actual.
-The dream comes when you finally begin to see that some “threats” in your life were larger in your head than in reality: someone’s words you feared; scenarios that never came to pass; your own strength to which you ascribed destructiveness, and that turned out to be more restrained.
+Through this stage-prop your Inner Sage sees clearly — the part that knows how to tell real danger from inflated danger, imagined strength from real.
+The dream comes when you finally begin to see that some “threats” in your life were larger in your head than in reality: someone’s words you feared; scenarios that never came to pass; your own strength to which you ascribed destructiveness, and that turned out to be far more restrained.

-If another’s barrel turned out to be a prop — you greatly exaggerated the real degree of another’s power over you, and it is worth calmly reviewing this picture.
-If your own pistol is “not real” — what you feared in your strength is also not as terrifying as it seemed, and it is worth allowing yourself to use it more often.
-If laughter rises inside at the unmasking of the “toy” — you have a mature irony, and this is a very good resource.
+If someone else’s barrel turned out to be a prop, you greatly exaggerated the real degree of their power over you, and it is worth calmly reviewing this picture.
+If your own pistol is “not real,” what you feared in your strength is also not as terrifying as it seemed, and it is worth allowing yourself to use it more often.
+If laughter rises inside at the unmasking of the “toy,” you have a mature irony in you, and this is a very good resource.

 Ask yourself: “Which ‘threat’ in my life turned out now to be smaller than I painted it — and what can I allow myself, knowing this anew?”